mxiamxia/aws-apm-action/README.md

 ### Required Permissions

 The IAM role assumed by GitHub Actions must have the following permissions.
-Note that `bedrock:InvokeModel` and `bedrock:InvokeModelWithResponseStream` are only required if you're using Amazon Bedrock models:

 ```json
 {